rjjiii/rjjiii.github.io/tools.md

 ## K-Meleon Extensions

-[K-Meleon](http://kmeleonbrowser.org) is a lightweight open-source web browser that still **supports Windows XP**, Windows Vista, legacy processors, and limited RAM computers.
+[K-Meleon](http://kmeleonbrowser.org) is a lightweight open-source web browser that still **supports Windows XP**, Windows Vista, legacy processors, and limited <abbr>RAM</abbr> computers.
 It's a project that continues to breathe life in older machines.
 You can find extensions for K-Meleon that I maintain at the K-Meleon tools hub:

 - [K-Meleon Tools Hub](https://rjjiii.com/K-Meleon/) with links to all extensions.
 - [AdBlock Classic](https://rjjiii.com/K-Meleon/AdBlockClassic/) with one-click install from K-Meleon.